tc985/is-452-fp/README.md

 ## Acknowledgments

 * Elizabeth Wickes at UIUC for instrcution, tips, the clean_punc function, and generally being cool
-* dwyl on GitHub for the list of English words used [dwyl](https://github.com/dwyl)
+* [dwyl](https://github.com/dwyl) on GitHub for the list of English words used
-* PurpleBooth on GitHub for the template for this README [PurpleBooth](https://gist.github.com/PurpleBooth)
+* [PurpleBooth](https://gist.github.com/PurpleBooth) on GitHub for the template for this README

 ## License